Italosayan/super-dan/README.md

 # super_dan
 Don't go to that street today.
+For now predicting larcenies vs burglaries

 For development:
 ```